TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- Remove-JCUser - Added -CascadeManager (null, auto, id) parameter
+- Remove-JCUser - Added -CascadeManager (null, automatic, user) parameter
   - null - Manager field for managed users by the user being removed will be set to null
-  - auto - If the user (manager1) being removed is a manager but also managed by another user(manager2).
+  - automatic - If the user (manager1) being removed is a manager but also managed by another user(manager2).
 The manager for managed users will cascade to manager2.
-  - Id - Manually specify the manager for users managed by the user/manager being removed
+  - User - Manually specify the manager for users managed by the user/manager being removed
+    - -CascadeManagerUser Id/Username

 ## 2.15.0